talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

         //api_key_v1.setApiKeyPrefix("Token");

         IntegrationApi apiInstance = new IntegrationApi(defaultClient);
-        Integer loyaltyProgramId = 56; // Integer | Identifier of the card-based loyalty program containing the loyalty card.
+        Long loyaltyProgramId = 56L; // Long | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
         String loyaltyCardId = "loyaltyCardId_example"; // String | Identifier of the loyalty card.
 You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint.
         String status = "active"; // String | Filter points based on their status.
         List<String> subledgerId = Arrays.asList(); // List<String> | Filter results by one or more subledger IDs.
 Must be exact match.
-        Integer pageSize = 50; // Integer | The number of items in the response.
+        Long pageSize = 50lL; // Long | The number of items in the response.
-        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets. try {
+        Long skip = 56L; // Long | The number of items to skip when paging through large result sets. try {
             InlineResponse2005 result = apiInstance.getLoyaltyCardPoints(loyaltyProgramId, loyaltyCardId, status, subledgerId, pageSize, skip);
             System.out.println(result);